antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 *References*
 *

-View geneset with ADRN-high, and MES high and save as track
+View geneset with ADRN-high, and MES high
 View geneset with the combined signature and observe the high and low portions are similar

 * Which samples group together?

-* How does this relate to above
+* How does this relate to above?

 Using scores for further characterization